k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Filter out Reserved Entities

-- The **Filter out reserved entities** options allow the user to decide which reserved entities will be excluded from task execution:
+- The **Filter out reserved entities** setting allows the user to decide which reserved entities will be excluded from task execution:

   - **Reserved by others** (default option) — excludes entities that are currently reserved by users other than the task creator or executor, while allowing task execution on entities reserved by the task creator or executor.